 The hospital officially changed its name in 1954 from Jones Hospital to Tuality Community Hospital – reflecting our mission to serve the community with quality clinical care and unparalleled service.

 In February 2016, Tuality Healthcare and Oregon Health & Science University (OHSU) signed an agreement to integrate the organizations’ clinical services.
 The OHSU Health partnership allows us to share a coordinated approach to clinical operations – utilizing health resources more efficiently than either organization could accomplish independently.

-A century after Minnie Jones Coy made her commitment to the people of Hillsboro, her vision continues as we expand health care to patients in Hillsboro and western Washington County.
+A century after Minnie Jones Coy made her commitment to the people of Hillsboro, her vision continues as Hillsboro Medical Center expands health care to patients in Hillsboro and western Washington County.